Child Care Business Plan Template

 Direct competitors are other child care businesses.

 With regards to direct competition, you want to detail the other child care businesses with which you compete.
-Most likely, your direct competitors will be child care businesses located very close to your location.
+Most likely, your direct competitors will be child care centers located within the same residential neighborhood or very close to your local area.

 For each such competitor, provide an overview of their businesses and document their strengths and weaknesses.
 Unless you once worked at your competitors’ businesses, it will be impossible to know everything about them.
 But you should be able to find out key things about them such as: